dijital20/pytexas2024-plugins/docs/3_plugin_decorator.md

 ## The Decorator

 So we want a decorator to decorate callables which will respond to each file that matches a regular expression that is provided to the decorator.
-This allows the plugind developer to control which functions are called for which file types.
+This allows the plugin developer to control which functions are called for which file types.

 ```python
 {%